 No!
 Pepper's is a safe place for everyone, whether you're feeling overwhelmed, stressed, worried or your mental health just isn't in the best place.
 Not sure if Pepper's is for you?
 Why not come in and find out or give us a call.

 When are you open?

-Please check our calendar for specific dates.
+Please check our services or calendar for specific dates.
 We are planning to open on further days as the need arises but please keep checking this website or follow us on facebook via the icon at the bottom of the page for further updates.

 Is there wheelchair access?

 Unfortunately our Oakham premises is not accessible to wheelchair users as we are based on the first floor.
 However, our Melton premises is fully accessible.

 Does it cost anything to come to Pepper's - A Safe Place?